 On to the good stuff though, the food.
 I can’t lie, I’m a simple gal.
 I like simple food and when it gets all artsy and fancy that’s when you lose me.
 Despite Alma de Cuba verging on the fine dining end of the spectrum the menu options are still simple enough to keep me happy.
 For starters we went for the Sweet Potato and Chorizo croquettes and the Scallops and Black Pudding.
 The croquettes were unreal and even though I was only allowed one bit my dining partner assures me they were a solid 10/10.
 I was more than content to enjoy my scallops and black pudding combo which were served with a chilli jam which I could have eaten by the bucket load.
 I could have done without all the greenery and beans but it was hardly a task to eat around them.

 For mains we both went for the Chicken Supreme (we did try to choose different options for the sake of this review but it just sounded too god damn good).
 OK so it didn’t look amazing but who cares when it tastes top notch.
 Chicken with a slightly spiced skin on top of creamy mushroom and pancetta pasta.
 FYI I am seriously regretting writing this so close to lunch time my mouth is WATERING.
 You know a meal is good when you don’t utter a word to each other and we were sat in pure, content silence as we gobbled it up.
 With enough flavour to stop it being bland and boring but not too much going on that you don’t know what to eat first, this was the ideal dish for a summers evening.
-We also opted for a side of onion rings which as far as onion rings go were pretty decent, the only thing was we were so full we hardly touched them.

 Once upon a time I was a dessert gal through and through.
 Lately though I’d much rather go ham on the starters and if there’s no room left for something sweet then so be it.
 To be completely honest there wasn’t anything on their dessert menu that stood out although I was debating the chilli chocolate brownie, I just chickened out at the last minute.
 I was so full already though I’d have had to roll home if I’d stuffed a dessert in too.
 Every cloud right?